yfliao90/OBLOQ/OBLOQ教程/OBLOQ quick start.md

 ##### (addendum) OBLOQ module brief introduction

-Function: Connect device to Internet wirelessly.
+Function:  Wireless connect devices to Internet.
 The device can get or post data from/to IOT website.
 OBLOQ's signal light always keeps green when its operate normally.

 <img src="./img/OBLOQ引脚说明图.jpg" width="300px">